kevinsalter/sketches/contents/articles/4-mobile-recognition/index.md

     - choose user(s)
     - write description
     - choose badge
-    - checkbox: notify recipient's manager? department(s)?
+    - checkbox toggles: notify recipient's manager? department(s)?
 5. list (feed) of recognition given out
     - _ability to filter by person / team / badge_
     - each list item links to individual recognition
     - ability to "like" or share without having to go to individual recognition (swipe left on iOS)
 6. individual recognition pages
+    - I imagine it would be really similar to the card-style layout we use for this already
     - _with comments_
     - _ability to "like"_
-    - _social sharing_
+    - _social sharing (maybe admins can turn this off in settings)_
 7. social sharing button's overlay/dialog (full screen)
 8. list of available badges with descriptions
     - choosing a badge shows the description of that badge (full screen)